Skyscanner/backpack-react-native/CONTRIBUTING.md

 Get [Homebrew](https://brew.sh/) if you don't already have it.

-Install Watchman with `brew install watchman`, then install Java 8 with `brew tap caskroom/versions && brew cask install java8`.
+Install Watchman with `brew install watchman`, then install Java 8 with `brew cask install adoptopenjdk/openjdk/adoptopenjdk8`.

 Get Android Studio with `brew cask install android-studio`.
 Once installed, open it and a setup wizard will guide you through installing lots of extra things like the Android SDK (choose *Standard* installation).
 You may be asked for your password during this.
 You're free to close Android Studio once this is done.